OpenDSA/OpenDSA/RST/en/Sorting/SortOpt.rst

 the code that the function would perform.
 Depending on the language, compiler, and operating system, one might expect to save between 5 and 10 percent of the total time by doing so.
+On the other hand, a good compiler will effectively do the same thing automatically.

 Another important consideration is the type of data object being used.
-For Processing and Java, we use a simple Integer wrapper object that supports the Comparable interface.
-This means that some dereferencing of the key value from an object is required, which is a typical expectation in a realistic application of a sorting function.
+For Java, we use a simple ``int`` array, and so no dereferencing of the key value from an object needs to be done.
-However, if we were to sort a simple array of ``int`` values, the cost for all sorting algorithms will be less than half that shown.
-If we use a the more complicated ``KVPair`` objects, the costs will more than double over those shown in the table.
+If we were to use a the more complicated ``KVPair`` objects, the costs will greatly increase over those shown in the table for Java.
+JavaScript and Python are already paying this price, since they don't have the concept of a primitive ``int``, and instead implement integers as objects.